microsoft/PowerApps-Samples/azure/build-tools/README.md

 ## Support

-If you need assistance with the hands-on labs, create a new issue in this repo indicating the specific lab module.

-If you need assistance with the Power Apps build tools, post a message to the [Power Apps component framework, ALM & Pro Dev](https://powerusers.microsoft.com/t5/Power-Apps-Component-Framework/bd-p/pa_component_framework) forum.
+If you need assistance with the hands-on labs and Power Apps build tools, post a message to the [Power Apps component framework, ALM & Pro Dev](https://powerusers.microsoft.com/t5/Power-Apps-Component-Framework/bd-p/pa_component_framework) forum.